bitst0rm-pub/Formatter/README.md

 - Using embedded settings in your User `Formatter.sublime-settings`
 - Placing dot files inside the working folder, similar to per-project basis.

-_Advantage:_ The embedded one can handle both saved and unsaved files, while the dot files variant only applies to saved file, as unsaved files (puffer on view) never has an working dir to be able to contain a dot file.
+**_Advantage:_** The embedded one can handle both saved and unsaved files, while the dot files variant only applies to saved file, as unsaved files (puffer on view) never have a working dir in order to contain a dot file.

+> [!NOTE]
+>
+> Chaining multiple formatters is limited to max. **10** items in a list for a single run.

 1. **The dot files variant**: will start to search up the file tree inside the working folder until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`